bkinnamon/brettk.dev/src/content/posts/2019-10-30-backend-development-with-expressjs-and-mongodb.md

 #### NodeJS

-Next I'll get the `npm` project initialized and install my dependancies. `express` allows us to quickly spin up a web server. `mongoose` provides us an object relational mapping framework to easily integrate with a MongoDB database.
-We'll use `nodemon` (definitely not pronounced no demon, but I can't see it any other way) to automatically reload the development server when a change is made.
+Next I'll get the `npm` project initialized and install my dependancies.
+* `express` allows us to spin up a web server.
+* `mongoose` provides an object relational mapping (ORM) framework that integrates with MongoDB.
+* `nodemon` will reload the development server when we make a change to our code.

 ```bash
 npm init -y